-Special Frontier Force also known as Establishment 22 was formed after the 1962 war with China under supervision of Intelligence Bureau .
-It’s initial purpose was covert operations behind enemy lines in case of another war with China and initial recruits were Tibetan refugees.
+Special Frontier Force also known as Establishment 22 was formed after the 1962 war with China under the supervision of Intelligence Bureau .
+Its initial purpose was covert operations behind enemy lines in case of another war with China and initial recruits were Tibetan refugees.
 Control of the force was later transferred to Research and Analysis Wing (R&AW).
-It’s operatives are trained for covert warfare, rock climbing, mountaineering, counter-terrorism, long range reconnaissance patrols and raids on enemy strongholds in tough terrain.
+Its operatives are trained for covert warfare, rock climbing, mountaineering, counter-terrorism, long-range reconnaissance patrols and raids on enemy strongholds in tough terrain.
 There are some elite groups even within already secretive SFF like 4th Vikas, commonly known as Special Group.

 Shyoran looked at a bee floating on a flower for a while then answered slowly, “Well, if you put it this way, you can call it a black ops unit, but it’s not SFF.
-We’re, let’s say bit more secretive than that.
-Would you be interested ?”
+We’re, let’s say a bit more secretive than that.
+Would you be interested?”

 Upon seeing Dahiya shake his head, Shyoran continued further, “In a nutshell, your job may not be too different from what you’re doing now.
 It’ll be just a lot more demanding and will require a lot more skills which we’ll train you for.
 Also, if you do an exceptionally good job, you may get a medal but there will be no detailed citation.“

 “Because you’re either crazy, stupid or both.
-None of the people you’ll work with are normal and between just you and me, most of them wouldn’t fit in well doing normal jobs anyway.
-Ah wait, I haven’t told you the fun part yet.”
+None of the people you’ll work with are normal and between just you and me, most of them wouldn’t fit in well-doing normal jobs anyway.
+Oh wait, I haven’t told you the fun part yet.”
 Shyoran sounded almost excited.

 Many of your missions will be solo while a few can have 3-4 operatives.
-We have people from Indo Tibetan Border Police, Assam Rifles, Commando Battalion for Resolute Action, Intelligence Bureau and a few others organisations from all over the country doing all sorts of mostly military related jobs.
+We have people from Indo Tibetan Border Police, Assam Rifles, Commando Battalion for Resolute Action, Intelligence Bureau and a few other organisations from all over the country doing all sorts of mostly military-related jobs.

-If you accept, then your CO will send you a deputation to some place like DRDO, HAL or maybe a study leave and then forget about you.
+If you accept, then your CO will send you a deputation to someplace like DRDO, HAL or maybe a study leave and then forget about you.
 You’ll come back if you fail the training or screw up in some way.
-Well, if you’re lucky you will be able to come back in training itself.
-Failure in field usually means you are not likely to go anywhere ever.
+Well, if you’re lucky you will be able to come back within the training period itself.
+Failure in the field usually means you are not likely to go anywhere ever.
 In your case, we can make up something about your injury if you wish.”

 He gave Dahiya a minute to absorb the information and then said, “That’s about the most of it.
 There are a few more details, but I am not at liberty to disclose them unless you say yes to joining us.”